Sony A7 III vs RX100 III

 It is notable that the A7 III has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The A7 III is a recent model that features in the current product line-up of Sony.
 In contrast, the RX100 III has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.
+Further information on the two cameras, as well as related accessories, can be found on the Sony website.

 Review summary: Sony A7 III vs RX100 III